What is Paintless Dent Repair?

-PDR is also utilized in a "push to paint" or "push to prep" technique.
+PDR also utilizes a "push to paint" or "push to prep" technique.
 This technique allows you to reduce the use of body filler on the damaged panel before painting.
-Applying a thick coat of body filler will eventually shrink, crack and fall off.
+Applying a thicker coat of body filler will eventually shrink, crack and fall off.

 By using a "push to paint" technique, you can reduce the use of body filler and repair will last much longer.